Does Medicare Cover Walk In Bathtubs ?

 - Grants for remodeling their homes due to disability inflicted during service

-All of the above will pay for walk in tubs.
+All the above will pay for walk in tubs.

-Is there any other state help my Mom, or Dad, can get for a bathtub ?
+Is there any other state help you can get for a walk in bathtub ?

 State Assistive Technology Programs